 I ordered my set of blue agate coasters from Etsy but you can also find them on Amazon.
 The set I chose has two slices with sparkly crystals and a hole in the middle.
 Because these are intended for use as coasters, they came with the little rubber feet on them already, but you can also purchase regular slices of rock without the feet.

-For the spring edition of the Pinterest challenge (here’s my winter art project from earlier this year), I decided to add some shine to my coasters just like the inspiration pictures above.
+For the spring edition of the Pinterest challenge (here’s my previous winter art project), I decided to add some shine to my coasters just like the inspiration pictures above.

 Using the same gold leaf kit I already had (and used on the Jonathan Adler tumbler), it was really easy to gild the edges of the coasters in just four steps: